MagantiNeeharika/GoogleCapstoneProject/README.md

 3. How could these trends help influence Bellabeat Marketing Strategy?

 #### PROBLEM/ BUSINESS TASK/ AIM
+Business Task at hand is to:
+- Find the trend's in the User's Data and Improve the Bellabeat's Customer's User experience.

 #### ANALYSIS
 As part of ‘Bellabeat’ Data Analysis I have mainly focused on Activity, Weight and Sleep Data.
 So, initially I have installed and loaded the necessary packages for the Data Analysis Process.
 And then, I have imported datasets I will be working on under by creating data frames named activity, weight, sleep, heartrate.